rwiankowski/azurepractical/Content/Part1/hybridIdentity.md

 - Extend your existing AD DS to Azure
 - Deploy Azure AD Domain Services

-To better understand which one might be the better choice in your circumstances, we'll look at both.
+We'll look at both to understand which one might be the better choice in your circumstances.

 ### Extending AD to Azure